Your AI Slop Bores Me

 Background

-In an interview with Fast Company, Maroju was inspired by his frustration with AI proliferating the internet with AI generated content to create the site, saying the site came from "a frustration for AI art and its proliferation, making artists' lives worse and also just filling the internet with low-effort generic slop".[1]
+In an interview with Fast Company, Maroju said he was inspired to create the site by his frustration with AI proliferating the internet with AI generated content, saying the site came from "a frustration for AI art and its proliferation, making artists' lives worse and also just filling the internet with low-effort generic slop".[1]

 Overview

-The site has a credit system, in which a first-time user will be given 1 credits for free.
+The site has a credit system, in which a first-time user will be given 1 credit for free.
 Every 10 minutes, if a user has 0 credits, they will receive 2 credits.
 Once the credits are used up, the user can no longer do prompts unless the user earns them.
-The user can earn credits by responding to other user's prompts by "larping as AI" while given a 60-second time limit.
+The user can earn credits by responding to other user's prompts by "larping as AI" while given a 75-second time limit.
 Prompts can either be for a written response, or a drawing for the other user to fulfill the prompt.
-The maximum amount of credits a user can have is 10 credits, and cannot exceed over the maximum limit.[4]
+The maximum amount of credits a user can have is 6 credits, and cannot exceed the maximum limit.[citation needed] If the prompting user activates "thinking mode", the countdown is extended to 150 seconds for the cost of 2 credits.[3]

 Reception